BobGerman/BobGerman.github.io/recipes/granola.md

 4. Pour the wet ingredients into the dry and stir with a large spoon until everything is uniformly moist.

-5. Spread the mixture in a cookie sheet and bake for 15 minutes at 320 degrees.
+5. Spread the mixture in a cookie sheet and bake for 15 minutes at 325 degrees.
 (For easy cleanup, line the cookie sheet with aluminum foil.)

-6. Remove cookie sheet and add any remaining ingredients.
+6. Remove cookie sheet and add any ingredients such as slivered almonds that are prone to overcooking.
 With a spoon or spatula, turn over all the granola, breaking up any oversized chunks, and return to the oven for an additional 15 minutes.

 7. Remove from oven transfer granola to a bowl to cool.
+Stir in any noncooked ingredients such as dried blueberries.
 Package in an air-tight container.

 ## Why organic?